Nitōichi - Two Swords As One:

 As a nod to Miyamoto Musashi, Isshin makes use of Musashi's Nitōichi -Two Swords As One- dueling style.
 "In this technique, the swordsman uses both a large sword and a 'companion sword' at the same time, such as a katana with a wakizashi."

-This deck changed a lot in the months since I started brewing it, and is now focused on the Aggro Go Wide theme.
+This deck changed a lot in the years since I brewed it, and is focused on Going Wide with a Group Slug component.
 I initially incorporated some of the pillow fort elements, but felt that they watered down the aggressive focus I was aiming for.
-I'm excited to see how this deck will continue to evolve over time.
+I've had a lot of fun playing and evolving this deck over the years, and am exited for future developments.

 "A man cannot understand the art he is studying if he only looks for the end result without taking the time to delve deeply into the reasoning of the study."